serra/impact-spheres-drive-monitor/docs/development.rst

 Open a browser at http://localhost:5000/begin_auth.
 Follow the link to start an oauth flow.
 A token will be created on your behalf.
-Store this token as in your environment variables.
+Store this token in your environment variables.
 At this stage: